 Make sure your CV is up to scratch

 One reason that you may not get a response is that your CV is not up to scratch.
 Some of the reasons may be.
 It contains errors.
 It might be missing vital information.
 It may not be well directed to the particular hospital.
 So before you start emailing brush up on how to write a medical CV in Australia.

 Networking is not often thought about as an opportunity to identify job positions.
 But it is.
 Most international doctors in my experience tend to hang out with other international doctors.
-Which is perfectly ok if you are studying for things like the AMC exam.
-But it isn't going to advance your job prospects.
+This is perfectly ok if you are studying for things like the AMC exam.
+But it isn’t going to advance your job prospects.
 Find ways of hanging out with actual real employed Australian doctors.
-Some examples of how you might do this is by undertaking a clinical observership, going to medical conferences, becoming a medical school tutor and enrolling in some of the courses that trainee doctors undertake.
+Some examples of how you might do this are by undertaking a clinical observership, going to medical conferences, becoming a medical school tutor, and enrolling in some of the courses that trainee doctors undertake.